sxzz/obug/README.md

 ## Original Authors

-As obug is a fork of debug, we would like to acknowledge the original authors:
+As obug is a fork of debug with significant modifications, we would like to acknowledge the original authors:

 - TJ Holowaychuk
 - Nathan Rajlich